coolboi21/Rude-Docs/docs/Components/Player Loadout.md

 ## Behavior
 This component is used to enable/disable which weapons the player is allowed to use during runtime, this is done by calling the [SetLoadout()](/Components/Player%20Loadout#setloadout) function.

+> [!TIP]
-?> **Tip!** The component's `Force Start Loadout` field can be used to force whatever loadout was chosen, as soon as the level is loaded.
+> The component's `Force Start Loadout` field can be used to force whatever loadout was chosen, as soon as the level is loaded.